zach662/SDD-RT-DETR-scallop-doneness-detection/README.md

 Medium (properly cooked)
 Cooked (over‑cooked)

-This model serves as the visual perception core of a feedback temperature control system, providing real‑time doneness information that enables automatic adjustment of the water‑bath temperature.
-This ensures consistent product quality while reducing manual intervention.
+This model serves as the visual perception core of a feedback temperature control system, achieving 95.5% accuracy, 93.6% recall, and 96.1% mAP50 on our scallop doneness dataset.
+It provides real‑time doneness information that enables automatic adjustment of the water‑bath temperature, ensuring consistent product quality while reducing manual intervention.
 Designed for deployment on edge‑class hardware, it achieves < 50 ms inference per image with a lightweight footprint, making it suitable for high‑speed production environments.